ZipCPU/sdspi/README.md

     the TLAST signal will be set at the end of each 512B block.
 This may require the external DMA to be configured to transfer data one block at a time, or perhaps to ignore the TLAST signal.
-  - Transfer errors (failing CRCs, non-responsive cards, etc.) may cause the streams to be unsynchronized.
+  - Transfer errors (failing CRCs, non-responsive cards, etc.) may cause the streams to lose synchronization.
 To fix, the design may be given a soft reset (if necessary), and the external [MM2S](https://github.com/ZipCPU/wb2axip/blob/master/rtl/aximm2s.v)/[S2MM](https://github.com/ZipCPU/wb2axip/blob/master/rtl/axis2mm.v) DMAs may also need to be given similar resets.

 - **C++ Model**: A [Verilator C++ model of an SDIO component](bench/cpp/sdiosim.cpp) is now a part of the repository.
 This